mbasagoitia/data-structures-and-algorithms-python/rsa-quantum-algorithms/notes/b-trees.md

 - If the number of keys in the current leaf node is not at maximum (2d), simply insert the key at the appropriate place, shifting keys as necessary.
 - If there is no space at the current leaf node (already has 2d keys), we have several strategies:
     - Median split: Our target node has 2d + 1 keys; split it into 2 nodes of d keys each and a median; try to promote/insert the median key one step higher (parent node).
 If the parent node has no space, continue the process one level up.
 This how the data structure grows in height.
+    - Lending scheme: Ensures that splitting only happens when the node and its siblings are at capacity.
+If the node has a right sibling and the right sibline has < 2d keys, shift the rightmost key of the current node up to the parent and move the rightmost key of the parent down to the right sibling (as the leftmost node).
+Mirror the process for the left sibling node.
+If both left and right siblings are "full," then perform the median split strategy.

 Delete: